apos/yaacs/README.md

 Hi there,

 this is a 3D printable case system to build a astro pc made of a raspberry pi4 or/and thin client pc.
-It uses custom V-shaped conectors that are strong enough an easily interchangable
+It uses custom V-shaped conectors that are strong enough an easily interchangable.

+Licence is: Case system for Raspberry Pi © 2023 by Axel C. R. Pospischil is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

+(c) apos@gmx.de (c) apos@blue-it.org

 ![image](https://github.com/apos/case_system_stellarmate_astroberry/assets/456034/1d67b81f-250d-4325-87a3-b2c390186f6e)

 For THIS PROJECT, you only need the following screws and glue: